Victorian House, Newport 2075

 The hall opens out into the charming SITTING/FAMILY ROOM, which has a woodburning stove and is furnished with a sofa, two armchairs, nest of tables, footstool and a 37" TV with freeview and DVD player.

 At the back of the house, there is a striking L-SHAPED KITCHEN AND DINING ROOM with slate floors, granite work tops, slate windowsills and a bank of cheerful flowers outside the kitchen window.
-The kitchen is accented in red throughout and has dove-grey fitted cupboards, a top of the range range-master cooker with 2 electric ovens, 6 gas rings and a separate grill, an integrated fridge and freezer, belfast sink and a large pantry cupboard.
+The kitchen is accented in red throughout and has dove-grey fitted cupboards, a top of the range range-master cooker with 2 electric ovens, 6 gas rings and a separate grill, an integrated fridge and freezer, Belfast sink and a large pantry cupboard.
+Bose iPod dock.

 The DINING AREA has a huge reclaimed teak dining table with 8 antique chairs.
 There is also a wall-mounted 32" TV with freeview.

-The UTILITY AREA has a double belfast sink, integrated dishwasher, integrated washer/dryer and a meat-safe.
+The UTILITY AREA has a double Belfast sink, microwave, integrated dishwasher, integrated washer/dryer and a meat-safe.

 Stairs lead up from the hallway to a half landing, which splits on the first floor.